zowe/docs-site/docs/getting-started/install-zowe-sdks.md

 If you install Node SDK packages from the [online registry](#installing-an-sdk-from-an-online-registry), the required dependencies are installed automatically.

-If you download Node SDK packages from Zowe.org, the folder contains dependencies that you must install manually.
-Extract the `TGZ` files from the folder, copy the files to your project, and issue the following commands to install the dependencies.
+If you download Node SDK packages from Zowe.org, the downloaded folder contains dependencies that you must install manually.
+Extract the `TGZ` files from the folder, copy the files to your project, and issue the following commands to install the dependencies:

 ```
 npm install imperative.tgz